-Prior to our work [10, 11], there were only two suggestions [1, 15, 2] on how local messaging actions can be used to implement dynamic coscheduling.
+Prior to our work [23, 24], there were only two suggestions [1, 37, 4] on how local messaging actions can be used to implement dynamic coscheduling.
 Both these mechanisms incur interrupts which can hurt performance under some situations.
-We have proposed two alternates called Periodic Boost and Spin Yield, and have experimentally shown Periodic Boost to outperform the rest using a cluster of eight Sun Ultra Enterprise servers running MPI applications [10, 11].
+We have proposed two alternates called Periodic Boost and Spin Yield, and have experimentally shown Periodic Boost to outperform the rest using an experimental cluster of eight Sun Ultra Enterprise servers running MPI applications [23, 24].
 While our earlier study is a preliminary foray into this area, a comprehensive exercise exploring the pros and cons of these different alternatives is needed to answer several open and crucial questions:

 - How do the different dynamic coscheduling alternatives compare when one considers dynamic job arrivals with different job sizes (number of CPUs) and execution times?
 Our earlier exercise considered only a few (constant) pre-determined number of jobs, each demanding a constant number of CPUs and taking the same execution time.
 How does the arrival rate (load) of the jobs affect the average response times and throughput of the system? - What is the impact of job characteristics on the performance of the system for the different scheduling alternatives?
 Specifically, how do the schemes compare as one varies the relative fraction of the computation (requiring CPU and memory resources only), communication and I/O performed by a job?
 What is the impact of a multiprogrammed workload consisting of different job mixes?
 As mentioned earlier, clusters are intended to take on the demands of diverse applications, each with its own computation, communication and I/O characteristics (for instance, a database application may be I/O intensive while a scientific application may be CPU or communication intensive), and should still meet the QoS requirements of each application.
-In addition, how does the work imbalance and skewness between the tasks (executing on different CPUs) affect the performance of each alternative? - How do the system parameters such as the multiprogramming level at each node and the operating system costs for context switching and interrupt processing affect the relative performance of the schemes?
+In addition, how does the work imbalance and skewness between the tasks (executing on different CPUs) affect the performance of each alternative?